 For newborns or teens who have gynecomastia, formal treatment is not needed.
 If the condition is caused by disease or medicine, cutting off the use of the drug will typically fix the problem.
 If there are low amounts of testosterone, a hormonal remedy may be prescribed.
 In certain cases, surgery is also an option.

 Schedule a consultation

 If you exhibit any of the symptoms associated with gynecomastia, schedule a consultation to see Dr. Orna Fisher today.
 Gynecomastia can be diagnosed through a physical exam and a discussion of your medical history.
 In most situations, tests are not needed.
-If you have any questions about gynecomastia or any of the other services we offer, call our office today at 650.600.7889.
+If you have any questions about gynecomastia or any of the other services we offer, contact our office today.